zoonfafer/pyethrecover/README.md

 This is a tool for those of you who've somehow lost your Ethereum wallet password.
 It's essentially a stripped-down version of [pyethsaletool](https://github.com/ethereum/pyethsaletool) with the additional feature of being able to read passwords in from a newline-delimited file.
 This will make guessing your password a lot faster!

+This tool requires Python 2.
+Maybe it will one day be ported to Python 3, but I haven't had a chance to do so yet.

 Summary
 =======